ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 === Text Generation Models, LLM <heading_text_generation_models_llm>
 We described the fundamental concepts of artificial intelligence and machine learning.
-Now we will take a closer look into a specific category o machine learning models which are used in text generation tasks.
+Now we will take a closer look into a specific category of machine learning models which are used in text generation tasks.

 Generative AI refers to deep-learning models that can generate high-quality